adammcclure/adammcclure.github.io/covid-survey-en.md

 Vea esta encuesta en [español.](covid-survey)

 ## Information
+**Points:**  175

-**Points:**  175 (See grading rubric below) **Length:** 4-6 pages (double spaced, 12-point font, Times New Roman, 1 inch margins all the  way around, no spaces between paragraphs).
-Reference/Works Cited page not included in page count.
+**Length:** 4-6 pages (double spaced, 12-point font, Times New Roman, 1 inch margins all the  way around, no spaces between paragraphs).
+Reference/Works Cited page not included in page count

-**Format:** No title page needed.
+**Format:** No title page needed

 **Sources:** 4 scholarly sources

 ## Description: Survey on the coronavirus pandemic in the US